 To avoid high levels of mercury, try to replace it with canned salmon from time to time as it is an even more potent source of those crucial fatty acids (and it has less mercury).

 Tip: Aldi offers affordable wild caught canned Alaskan salmon.

 Which seafood you should avoid

-Typical mercury bombs are marlin, king mackerel, swordfish, orange roughy, shark, swordfish, ahi tuna, filefish, and bigeye.
+Typical species high in mercury are marlin, king mackerel, swordfish, orange roughy, shark, swordfish, ahi tuna, filefish, and bigeye.

 Are you concerned about mercury and other contaminants in your seafood?
-Check the Environment Protection Agency (EPA) website for the most up-to-date data regarding contaminant levels of seafood in your region.
+Check the Environment Protection Agency (EPA) website for the most up-to-date data regarding contaminant levels of seafood in your region (United States).

 That’s easy: fresh fish doesn’t smell!
 It may have a subtle odor, but it must in no case smell overly fishy or rancid.
 The bad smell associated with fish is provoked by substances that result partly from the dismantling of protein.
 The longer the fish is stored, the more protein is decomposed.
 If you are buying a whole fish, please pay attention at the following signs of freshness: